A Chiastic Reconfiguration Of Joel

 God restores the Israelites to prosperity after the devastating locust attack.
 The New Israel will remain prosperous and blessed throughout the Millennial Reign, and it will never suffer such calamities again (see also Jer.
 31:12).

-Chiasmus 2: Israel and the world are restored after the Beast army is defeated
+Chiasmus 2: Israel is restored after the Beast army is defeated (2:20-27)

-A2 2:26b-27,3:1-2a The Beast is defeated, Israel is restored
+A2 2:26b-27 The Beast army is defeated

-Subunit A1: The Beast is defeated, The world is restored (2:20-22a)
+Subunit A1: The Beast army is defeated (2:20)

 We believe that this assault will take place over the Karakoram highway that connects China to Kashmir (see our commentary on Ezekiel 39 [8]).
 The vanguard of this army will be at the "eastern river", which we speculate to be the Indus River that runs along parts of the eastern end of the Karakoram highway (see commentary on Eze.
 39:11 in [8]).
 The rearguard will be at the "western river", and the closest significant river we can find west along this highway is the Aksu river by Aksu city in Xinjiang, China.
 This stretch of highway runs through a cold, dangerous, inhospitable, desert region ("barren and desolate land").